 The Utah State Board of Nursing requires 3000 supervised post-graduate hours for Psychiatric APRNs.

 Studying at a Distance

 Applications are reviewed by both the University of Utah Office of Graduate Admissions and the College of Nursing.
-Successful applicants must meet the MS or DNP program minimum requirements, and be accepted by, both the Graduate School and the College of Nursing.
-Admitted students must also meet the program-specific prerequisites.
+Successful applicants must meet the DNP program minimum requirements, and be accepted by, both the Graduate School and the College of Nursing.

-Admission to the Psychiatric/Mental Health Nurse Practitioner program is limited and selective.
-The College of Nursing graduate programs admit students once a year.
+Admission to the Psychiatric/Mental Health Nurse Practitioner specialty track is limited and selective.
+The College of Nursing graduate degree programs admit students once a year.
 Admission cannot be guaranteed to all individuals who meet the minimum requirements.

 Applicants must meet the minimum admission requirements set by the University of Utah Graduate School.

-The following are the minimum requirements needed to apply for a MS or DNP degree program at the College of Nursing.
+The following are the minimum requirements needed to apply for a DNP degree program at the College of Nursing.

 Required Prerequisite Courses